-Finding the best pillow in 2023 isn't the easiest of tasks.
-After all, most pillows look pretty much the same, and even when you can see and touch them in the shop, there's no guarantee that its plush feel will last forever; you could find that after only a few months, your pillow is limp or lumpy.
+Finding the best pillow in 2023 isn't the easiest task.
+After all, most pillows look the same, and even when you can see and touch them in the shop, there's no guarantee that its plush feel will last forever; you could find that after only a few months, your pillow is limp or lumpy.

 It's worth bearing in mind that we all approach sleep differently, and the best pillow for one person may be totally unsuitable for another.
 Some favour a soft cushion that feels like floating; others prefer something firmer and more supportive.
 There are those who crave traditional goose down, others go for memory foam, and synthetic pillows also have their fans.
 (If you're not sure what the differences are, our guide to down vs memory foam vs feather pillows explains it all.)

 Then, of course, there's budget.
 You might be tight on cash, and looking for the best pillow for a low price, or you may be flush with funds, and seeking the absolute best pillow, money no object.

 To cover all the bases, we've rounded up the very best pillows on the market in 2023.
 So, whatever kind of pillow you're looking for, you're certain to find your dream purchase in this guide.
 And why stop there?
 We also have comprehensive guides to the best mattress and the best duvet so you can complete your sleep set-up.

-- This guide focuses on UK options.
-Coming from the US?
-Jump to the best US pillows section instead.
+- Coming from the US?
+Head to the best US pillows

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.